 Water Reuse Implementation in Oklahoma (ODEQ) Water and Wastewater Planning Guides Oklahoma City "Squeeze Every Drop" Program USGS Water Use Data for Oklahoma Estimated Use of Water in the United States in 2015 EPA WaterSense Alliance for Water Efficiency 40 Gallon Challenge

 Thirtyone billion gallons* saved! as of 2019.
 Additional gallons thru 2021 will be available soon.

 * While formalized 2060 conservation reporting has remained elusive, staff have worked diligently to tally what we can from volunteer reporting and thru conservative estimations of water savings calculated in contemporary government initiatives.

 Water for 2060

 With passage of House Bill 3055 (the Water For 2060 Act) in 2012, Oklahoma became the first state in the nation to establish a bold, statewide goal of consuming no more fresh water in 2060 than was consumed in 2010.
-Water for 2060 emphasizes the use of education and incentives, rather than mandates, to achieve this ambitious goal without limiting Oklahoma's future growth and prosperity.

 As part of the state's on-going Water for 2060 initiative, in-depth studies in three Oklahoma Comprehensive Water Plan (OCWP) basins are focused on strategies to prevent future water supply shortages through increased conservation measures, use of marginal quality water supplies, and public water supply source regionalization.
 The three study basins have been identified by the OCWP as "Hot Spot" basins, which are projected to have the most significant water supply challenges within the next 50 years.